nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 each component clas, which can be found in the [`seedu.recipe.storage.jsonadapters`](https://github.com/AY2223S2-CS2103T-T13-2/tp/tree/master/src/main/java/seedu/recipe/storage/jsonadapters) package.
 These JSON adapters allow us to express how each class should be serialized.

-### Common classes
+### The `Common` component

-Classes used by multiple components are in the `seedu.recipe.commons` package.
+This component contains classes which are used by multiple components, and are located in the `seedu.recipe.commons` package.

 --------------------------------------------------------------------------------------------------------------------